The Young Supernova Experiment: Survey Goals, Overview, and Operations: The Young Supernova Experiment: Survey Overview and Strategy

 We considered several different filter sequences for YSE, a number of which are discussed in Appendix~\ref{sec:sim_appendix}.
 We decided on a strategy that emphasizes the $iz$ filters while also having at least one $g$ or $r$ band observation per epoch, as $gr$ observations allow us to measure rise times for young SNe from the combination of YSE and ZTF data without any assumptions on the color of the event.
 YSE observes in only two filters per night to maximize the survey area while still preserving color information for transient observations.
 During dark time, we alternate observations of $gr$ and $gi$, and in bright time, due to the $\sim$1~mag lower $g$-band depth, we alternate $ri$ and $rz$ observations.
 During brief periods of grey time (moon illumination between 33\% and 66\%) we alternate $gi$ and $gz$.

 Finally, YSE observes each field with a three-day cadence to increase synergy with the ZTF observing strategy and to allow well-sampled light curves for relatively fast-evolving transients.

 In Table~\ref{table:yse_comp} we compare the YSE survey characteristics to those of other ongoing time-domain surveys.
 Each of these surveys has unique advantages, with ASAS-SN discovering nearby SNe with extremely fast cadence, ATLAS having a slightly slower cadence compared to ASAS-SN but increased depth and excellent calibration, and ZTF covering less area than ASAS-SN/ATLAS but having greater depth and both high-cadence and $i$-band sub-surveys.
 In terms of area observed at a given time, YSE will observe significantly less area than ASAS-SN, ATLAS, and ZTF.
-However, the depth is 0.4-0.8~mag deeper than any other survey and therefore YSE will cover more volume than ASAS-SN, 50-70\% as much volume as ATLAS, depending on the transient luminosity, and $\sim$20\% as much volume as ZTF.
+However, YSE's depth is 0.4-0.8~mag deeper than any other survey and therefore YSE will cover more volume than ASAS-SN, 50-70\% as much volume as ATLAS, depending on the transient luminosity, and $\sim$20\% as much volume as ZTF with the $i$-band data in particular probing a unique volume equal to 76-90\% of the ZTF $i$-band volume.
 In terms of the photometric calibration in particular, the excellent PS1 calibration outperforms other systems (and PS2 calibration will be tied to PS1 for comparable accuracy), which is particularly important for SN\,Ia cosmology.
 The over-sampled PS1 point spread function (PSF) may allow for improved image subtraction, which benefits black hole variability and TDE studies by facilitating discoveries near the centers of galaxies.
 The combined ZTF/YSE cadence is particularly advantageous for fast-cadence studies, helping with discoveries of young SNe, and the $z$ band coverage is unique to YSE and will aide in the discovery of very red transients.